 Reversal of dependencies

 With Event Grid in Azure, you can use as a developer can or adopt reverse dependencies in an existing cloud solution – where services are supporting business processes by depending on each other.
-In this type of solution, each service has some logic to communicate with the others across the architecture.
+In this type of solution, each service has some logic to communicate with others across the architecture.
 Moreover, the solution or architecture becomes complex or spaghetti of services.

 However, with leveraging Event Grid, you can loosen these dependencies by making the services more event-driven.
 The services communicate by pushing events to a central place, i.e., Event Grid.

 By pushing events to a central place you fundamentally unify the communication between services.
 Tom Kerhove discusses this in his blog Exploring Event Grid.